The Benjamin Pritchard Foundationenhancing bereavement support and services

 In the weeks following Ben’s death, rather than being bombarded by support from professionals, they felt there was little in the way of ongoing, continuous support available for them.
 Less for bereaved siblings and nothing for other family members (grandparents, aunts and uncles).

-The charity aims to provide a reliable, informal support network for parents whose child (under the age of 18) has died and their immediate families as well as offering ongoing services such as counselling and complimentary therapies.
-In addition, they can give support to families who have a terminally ill child receiving end of life care and can offer a parents perspective to professionals working in end of life care and bereavement to enhance their working practice.
+The charity provides a reliable, informal support network for parents whose child (under the age of 18) has died and their immediate families as well as offering ongoing services such as counselling and complimentary therapies #bemoreben.